banks1990/modular-music-visualizer/README.md

 # Modular Music Visualizer

-An attempt to make a free (as in freedom) and open source music visualization After Effects-like tool for the music production community.
+An attempt to make a free (as in freedom) and open source music visualization (After Effects and Synthesia)-like tool for the music production community.

 #### Audio + MMV configuration script = Final video

+#### Audio + MIDI file = Piano Roll video tutorial

 I gently ask you to read about the [Free Software Definition / Philosophy](https://www.gnu.org/philosophy/free-sw.html) and join us!! :)